-The side effects of chemotherapy depend on the individual and the drug and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, numbness and tingling in the fingers and toes, hair loss, loss of appetite, and diarrhea or constipation.
+The side effects of chemotherapy depend on the individual and the drug and dose used, but they can include fatigue, risk of infection, nausea and vomiting, numbness and tingling in the fingers and toes, hair loss, loss of appetite, and diarrhea or constipation.
 These side effects usually go away after treatment is finished.
-Rarely, long-term side effects may occur, such as heart damage, nerve damage, or secondary cancers.
+Long-term side effects may occur, such as nerve damage or fatigue, and, rarely, heart damage or secondary cancers.

 Learn more about the basics of chemotherapy.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 These treatments are very focused, and they work differently than chemotherapy.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
+This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.

 Not all cancers have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in the cancer.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 HER2 is a specialized protein found on breast cancer cells that controls cancer growth and spread.
-If an inflammatory breast cancer tests positive for HER2, targeted therapy may be an option for treatment along with standard chemotherapy.
+If an inflammatory breast cancer tests positive for HER2, targeted therapy will likely be an option for treatment along with standard chemotherapy.